-- Under the Companies Act 2006, academy trusts must appoint an auditor to certify whether their annual accounts present a true and fair view of the trust's financial performance and position (appointment being by the members, other than where the Companies Act permits the governors to appoint) - The audit contract must be in writing.
-This letter of engagement must only cover the external audit.
+- Academy trusts must appoint an auditor to give opinion on whether their annual accounts present a true and fair view of the trust's financial performance and position (appointment being by the members, other than where the Companies Act permits the governors to appoint) and, as reporting accountant, provide a regularity assurance conclusion.
+Trusts should retender their external audit contract at least every five years and must consider the relevant points mentioned below when evaluating. - The audit contract and regularity engagement must be in writing and must not cover other services.
 If additional services are purchased, a separate letter of engagement must be obtained specifying the work and the fee.
-Trusts should note that auditors are subject to the Financial Reporting Council's Ethical Standard which aims to strengthen auditor independence and prevent conflict of interest where additional services are provided to a client.

-Removal of external auditors

-- The letter of engagement must allow for removal of auditors, before the expiry of the term of office, in exceptional circumstances.
+Removal of external auditors - The letter of engagement must allow for removal of auditors, before the expiry of the term of office, in exceptional circumstances.
 Proposals to remove auditors must require a majority vote of the members who must provide reasons for their decision to the board.
-There must be a requirement in the letter of engagement for the auditors to provide the trust with an explanation if the auditors resign, within 14 calendar days of their resignation. - The governing body must notify ESFA immediately of the removal or resignation of the auditors.
-For removal, the trust must notify ESFA of the reasons.
+There must be a requirement in the letter of engagement for the auditors to provide the trust with an explanation within 14 calendar days if the auditors resign - The governing body must notify ESFA immediately of the removal or resignation of the auditors.
+For removal, the trust must notify ESFA of the reasons, copying to ESFA any statement from the auditor on this matter.
 For resignation, the trust must copy to ESFA an explanation from the auditors.
 A change in auditor at the expiry of their agreed term of office does not require notification to ESFA.